retypeapp/action-build/README.md

 The `base` can also be configured in the project `retype.json` file.

-### `title`

-Specifies a title to be used for the generated website.

-Passing the `title` value will override the `branding.title` value provided in the `retype.json` or the default value used by Retype in cases where no `retype.json` is available.

 ### `license`

 Specifies the license key to be used with Retype.